jpuente/almanac/ephemeris/README.md

 The Ada code is partly based on the Fortran and C software provided at the same server.

+Juan Zamorano pointed out the need for separate data files for different hardware architectures.

 ---
 ## References